thejrummer/thejrummer.github.io/_pages/photographs.md

 ### *ghouls no. 2*
 ![Editing a markdown file for a talk](/images/brianKemp.png)

-this is a 1' 5" by 1' 5" piece I painted over the summer of governor Brian Kemp.
+this is a 1' 5" by 1' 5" piece I painted over the summer of Georgia governor Brian Kemp.

 ### commissioned snare drum
 ![Editing a markdown file for a talk](/images/drumJakeLiddy.png)